Services Québec: My Québec Services Account

 From My Québec Services Account, it is possible to create and save personalized itineraries: by completing a questionnaire at the time of a particular life event (for example, Becoming a Parent), users can obtain a list of the steps they have to take in their personal situation in order to obtain government services or fulfill obligations.
 It is also possible to enter personal notes and use the available follow-up options.

 Gouvernement du Québec portal

 Services Québec is responsible for the gouvernement du Québec portal, which presents essential information from various government departments and bodies.

 In the Citizens section, information is presented according to the main events in life, such as Becoming a Parent, What to Do in the Event of Death, When a Couple Separates and Coping with a Loss of Independence.

 In the Businesses section, a wealth of information is available on the formalities involved in starting or operating a business.

-Users in need of assistance in navigating the portal can call Services Québec or go to a Services Québec office.